AnotherUser9898/Learnings-and-notes/Nest JS/Pipes.md

 ```

 - type: Indicates whether the argument is a body `@Body()`, query `@Query()`, param `@Param()`, or a custom parameter.
 - metatype: Provides the metatype of the argument, for example, `String`.
-Note: the value is `undefined` if you either omit a type declaration in the route handler method signature, or use vanilla JavaScript.
+Note: the value is `undefined` if you either omit a type declaration in the route handler method signature, or use vanilla JavaScript its value will be `undefined`.
 In the above example with `CustomPipe` the metatype is the `string` type which translates to the `String` constructor function being held in the metatype property.
 - data: The string passed to the decorator for example string in `@Body('string')`.
 It's `undefined` if you leave the decorator parenthesis empty.
 ## Global scoped pipes

-Since the `ValidationPipe` was created to be as generic as possible, we can realize its full utility by setting it up as a **global-scoped** pipe so that it is applied to every route handler across the entire application.
+We can make a pipe global scoped by using the `app.useGlobalPipes` method in the main.ts file of our application.
+Here we use the built in `ValidationPipe` as a Global Pipe.

 ```typescript